 Services professionals and mobility for services suppliers in Australia

 Australia will also provide new access for young Indians to participate in working holidays in Australia.
 Places in Australia's Work and Holiday program will be set at 1,000 per year and Australia will have two years to implement the outcome in this new location.
-The outcome is expected to contribute to both workforce requirements and to tourism in the post-COVID recovery.
+The outcome is expected to contribute to both workforce requirements and to tourism in regional Australia.